arey/spring-batch-toolkit/readme.md

 * Tasklet used to **delete data from Spring Batch Metadata tables** that are N months old.
 * **Elasticsearch** tasklets, processor and writer to create/setup/delete indices and write documents.
 * Logging Spring Batch listener
-* Spring Integration Endpoints that launch jobs, wait the end of a job and send email with job information.
+* **Spring Integration Endpoints** that launch jobs, wait the end of a job and send email with job information.
+* Tasklet that uncompress a zip file to a working directory.
+* Tasklet that deletes a directory recursively.

 ## Quick Start ##